Last Fall, I had the pleasure of photographing the Bozeman Family Portrait photography experience of Jenny and Ethan.

 Here are some favorite photographs from our time together.
 Thanks for looking! -M

-I’m pleased to share my Best of 2019 Portrait Photographs!
+I’m proud to share my Best of 2019 Portrait Photography!

-I’ve been looking back on this past year with so much gratitude for the couples, families, and business professionals I had the privilege to photograph and build relationships with.
+I’ve been looking back on this past year and the photos from my Best of 2019 Portrait Photography with so much gratitude for the couples, families, and business professionals I had the privilege to photograph and build relationships with.

 Everyone had so much to celebrate in their lives.